 Almost immediately there were rumblings that Lewis Pope was not content to accept the verdict of Tennessee Democrats.
 Hill McAlister did not wait to hear more and immediately released a statement accusing Luke Lea of masterminding the contest to his rightful nomination.
 McAlister charged that the idea came from the "fertile brain" of Colonel Lea.
 McAlister also accused Lea of having "deliberately betrayed" Malcolm Patterson.
-"I am not in the least disturbed and shall not be intimidated by Luke Lea's threats to contest a Democratic nomination which I have fairly and honestly won," McAlister said.
-Just days after the primary election, Lewis Pope announced he was challenging the results.
+"I am not in the least disturbed and shall not be intimidated by Luke Lea's threats to contest a Democratic nomination which I have fairly and honestly won," McAlister Just days after the primary election, Lewis Pope announced he was challenging the results.
 Lewis Pope's challenge of Hill McAlister's nomination was based on race.
 T. Pope Shepherd, Lewis Pope's attorney, said the unsuccessful gubernatorial candidate would contest the election results before the Tennessee State Democratic Executive Committee.
 Shepherd claimed the election had been influenced by cried.
-"My judgment is the votes of Negroes. sound, My conscience is Shepherd said more than 15,000 Negroes had voted in Shelby County alone.
+"My judgment is the votes of Negroes, sound, My conscience is Shepherd said more than 15,000 Negroes had voted in Shelby County alone.
 Shepherd also said there was "excessive" voting by African - Americans in Davidson County.
-"Mr. Pope states that he is convinced that he has been nominated by the Democratic voters of the state and will not surrender to the domination and control of 15,000 Shelby County Negroes voted under the direction of Boss Crump," Shepherd thundered.
-It was certainly true blacks were important to the Crump machine and the Memphis Boss not only paid the poll taxes for African - Americans in Shelby County, but the local government extended services to voters of color.
-The state board supervising primary elections in Tennessee had approved a resolution in July stating the "herding" of black citizens in large numbers would be considered "prima facie evidence of fraud."
-The resolution further stated heavy voting in black precincts would be thrown out. the election returns from Shelby and Davidson County, which would make him the Democratic nominee.
-The state primary board did not agree and certified Hill McAlister as the nominee for governor.
-On September 5, 1932, Lewis Pope dramatically announced he would enter the general election as an Independent candidate.
-Pope said he was the "nominee of the straight Democrats of Tennessee" informed and his supporters he considered it his "duty" to continue his campaign.
-Rather than "cower and surrender now," Pope said his duty was clear.
-Should he accept the primary election results, "I would violate every trust imposed in me by the people and surrender to the very octopuses that the people, through me, are seeking to destroy."
-"My duty is plain," Pope much as that," he added.
+"Mr. Pope states that he is convinced that he has been nominated by the Democratic voters of the state and will not surrender to the domination and control of 15,000 Shelby County Negroes voted under the direction of Boss Crump," Shepherd It was certainly true blacks were important to the Crump machine and the Memphis Boss not only paid the poll taxes for African - Americans in Shelby County, but the local government extended services to voters of color. state board supervising primary elections in Tennessee had approved a resolution in July stating the "herding" of black citizens in large numbers would considered "prima facie evidence of fraud."
+The resolution further stated heavy voting in black precincts would be thrown Attorney Shepherd said there were some 4,000 votes cast by African -Americans in Davidson County.
+Lewis Pope intended to try and void